agao2/Chathub/readme.md

 look into Kaniko : https://github.com/GoogleContainerTools/kaniko#how-does-kaniko-work
 Idea is to build and push images without needing special permissions or trying to get some docker in docker or docker out of docker solution to work

+if trying to connec to kubectl from inside a container, get the credentials using `kubectl config view --minify --flatten`

 Good articale to explore it: https://harthoover.com/using-kaniko-for-container-builds-on-kubernetes/